joshuaeckroth/cinf401-website/notes/demo-student-loans.markdown

 ![FAFSA XLS](/images/fafsa-xls.png)

-We see some special formatting (colors, multi-column cells, etc.) but, luckily, the valuable data seem to be in consistent table format.
+We see some special formatting (colors, multi-column cells, etc.), which is useless.
+Luckily, the valuable data seem to be in consistent table format.

 Next, take a look at `FAFSAReportDefinitions.doc`.
 After closely reading the documentation and studying the spreadsheets, my assessment of these data is as follows: